WVURAIL/dspira/README.md

 The modules would be structure as below and you get begin by clicking [here](labs)

 1. Introduction to GNU Radio & Signals
-2. Signal Modulation & First steps with SDR Hardware
+2. First steps with SDR Hardware
-3. Fourier Transforms
+3. Fourier Analysis
 4. Filters
 5. Project: A Radio Telescope